1. new Keyword

 // class Bulldog : Dog { public override void MakeSound() { } }

-4. Combination of static
+4. Combination of static and namespace

-are commonly used together for utility classes that provide globally accessible methods and constants without needing to instantiate an object.
+static and namespace are commonly used together for utility classes that provide globally accessible methods and constants without needing to instantiate an object.

 Example: Static Utility Class Inside a Namespace